alakbarz/alak.bar/public/blog/neowise.md

 If you've ever tried to take a picture of the moon at night, you might have become blindingly aware of how bright the moon can be.
 In order to get a decent picture you need to [stop down](https://en.wikipedia.org/wiki/Stopping_down) your lens.
 This is done by increasing the f-stop (reducing the aperture diameter), for example from f/2.8 to f/10.

-> Wait a second, now everything else in my image is pitch black.
+> Wait a second, now everything else in my image is pitch black!

 Hold on, this is the exciting bit!
 This is where [exposure bracketing](https://en.wikipedia.org/wiki/Bracketing) comes into play.
 By taking multiple (at least 2) pictures with differing levels of exposure (brightness), they can then be combined using software to maximise the bright details that were captured in the dark image, and the dark details of the bright image, forming a super-image of sorts.